emma-030/Phase1Project_New/README.md

 ## Conclusion
-Through this analysis we've established that the top rated genres include Drama, Comedy and Action.
+Through the analysis we've established that the top rated genres include Drama, Comedy and Action.
 We've established the highest grossing studios.
 We've also seen that the the foreign market has much higher revenues with marked growth over the years while domestic revenues are lower and steady.

 ## Recommendations